 - Grade 11 or 12 academic or general science, minimum of 60%

-- Criminal Records Check (CRC) and Vulnerable Sector Verification (VSV) with no findings of guilt (Please keep a copy for your records.)
+- Criminal Record Check (Vulnerable Sector) with no findings of guilt (Please keep a copy for your records.)

 - Written verification of 40 hours of volunteer or paid work at a licensed child care centre prior to program start date – Volunteer Form

 - Two letters of reference, one personal and one from an employer or a teacher, not from a family member

 - Standard First Aid and CPR Level C from a recognized First Aid/CPR Provider